The Value of Information in Retrospect: Applications

-When choosing which sources of information to investigate for data quality purposes, we typically will base the decision on two criteria: how influential the data is and how unusual the data is.
+When choosing which sources of information to investigate for data quality purposes, we typically base the decision on two criteria: how influential the data are and how unusual the data are.
 If a portion of the data has little to no effect on a decision, any problems with the data will also have little impact on the final decision.
-On the other hand, data that behaves as it is expected to is unlikely to raise any questions about data quality even if it is influential.
+On the other hand, data that behaves as expected is unlikely to raise any questions about data quality even if it is influential.
 Figure \ref{fig:influence} allows us to examine both of these criteria simultaneously.
-The three clinics labeled in red are likely to be of the highest priority when investigating data quality as the remaining clinics have, at most, a level of influence close to what would be expected ahead of time as indicated by having an expected value of information ratio close to or less than 1.
-The FLAS clinic in particular is simultaneously the most influential and most surprisingly influential of the data sources.
+The three clinics labeled by name are likely to be of the highest priority when investigating data quality as the remaining clinics have, at most, a level of influence close to what would be expected ahead of time as indicated by having an $\EVOIR$ close to or less than one.
+The FLAS clinic, in particular, is simultaneously the most influential and most surprisingly influential of the data sources.
+Similar conclusions are drawn regardless of whether the original probability scale or the logit transformed scale is used in the squared error loss function.